sergihervas/iMKT/README.md

 Overview
 --------
-iMKT is an R package to compute the integrative McDonald and Kreitman test.
-It includes several MK derived methodologies which allow inferring the rate of adaptive evolution (alpha) and two new approximations to quantify the different negative selection regimes (d: strongly deleterious, b: weakly deleterious, f: neutral) from polymorphism and divergence genomic data.
+iMKT is an R package to compute the McDonald and Kreitman test (McDonald and Kreitman, 1991, Nature) on polymorphism and divergence genomic data provided by the user or automatically downloaded from PopFly (Hervas et al. 2017 Bioinformatics) or PopHuman (Casillas et al., 2017 Nucleic Acids Res.).
+It includes five MK derived methodologies which allow inferring the rate of adaptive evolution (α) as well as the fraction of strongly deleterious (d), weakly deleterious (b), and neutral (f) sites.

 Installation
 ------------
-The package is deposited in GitHub and must be installed using the devtools library.
+The package is deposited in GitHub and can be installed using the devtools library.
 ``` r
 ## Install devtools package if necessary
 install.packages("devtools")